vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 * `exe2hex <https://github.com/g0tmi1k/exe2hex>`_ : Inline file transfer using in-built Windows tools (DEBUG.exe or PowerShell).

 * `Powercat <https://github.com/secabstraction/PowerCat>`_ : A PowerShell TCP/IP swiss army knife that works with Netcat & Ncat

+* `Unicorn <https://github.com/trustedsec/unicorn>`_ is a simple tool for using a PowerShell downgrade attack and inject shellcode straight into memory.

+* `Nishang <https://github.com/samratashok/nishang>`_ is a framework and collection of scripts and payloads which enables usage of PowerShell for offensive security, penetration testing and red teaming.

 .. _A1-Local-file-Inclusion: